 When we talk to people and find out what brings them to our library, it helps us determine what might be useful to them.
-Using this information to offer individual service is another way to let people know they are welcome and appreciated.
+Using this information to offer individual service is another way to let

 11. I Welcome 12.
-I Use Tele-13.
-I Focus on In-14.
-I Personal-15.
-I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every I answer the I offer information I watch and customer with and services relelisten in order I am friendly to telephone prosincere enthusifessionally: vant to each cusevery customer to: asm using the tomer's specific in my presence -Within three Lean cus-15/5 Rule: needs by: by: rings and with a tomer's Proactively At 15 fee, smile in my voice prefer-Stopping all other work make eye offering opences contact and Using the tions & sugand convercustomer's Remember SMILE gestions sations name, when them Asking the At 5 feet, appropriate Making eye Offer assisright quescontact and maintaining eye contact, Asking the tions tance at smiling caller, "May I every level greet the When approcustomer by please place Demonstrating warmth, com-And acting priate, asking you on name, if hold?" passion, and upon them if I can help known, and when posempathy the time of Allowing the sible Using their day greeting caller to end name (Good the call morning, Saying thank good aftervou noon, good evening)
+I Use Tele- 13.
+I Focus on In- 14.
+I Personal- 15.
+I make Every Every Customer phone Etiquette dividual Needs ize the Visit Customer Feel Valued I greet every cus- I answer the I offer information I watch and tomer with sincere telephone pro- and services rele- listen in order I am friendly to enthusiasm using fessionally: vant to each cus- to: every customer the 15/5 Rule: -Within three tomer's specific • Lean cus- in my presence At 15 fee, rings and with a needs by: • Lean cus- tomer's by: make eye con- smile in my voice Proactively prefer- Stopping all tact and SMILE Sinile in my voice offering op- ences other work tact and SPILL Using the tions & sug- Circos and conver- At 5 feet, main- customer's gestions • Remember sations taining eye name, when 3 -0-0.0 them 540.5115 contact, greet appropriate Asking the Making eye the customer right ques- Offer assis- contact and by name, if Asking the tions tance at smiling known, and the caller, "May I every level time of day please place Demonstrating A When approgreeting (Good you on warmth, com- And acting priate, asking morning, good hold?" passion, and upon them when pos- if I can help afternoon, Allowing the empathy sible • Using their good evening) caller to end Sible name the call name 110 0411 Saying thank you